sg-developer-portal/TechBiz-Documentation-Clone/glossary.md

 Government standard image build (GSIB) is a standard operating environment (SOE) device issued by government.
 There are two types of GSIB devices: SE GSIB and non-SE GSIB device.

 **Non-SE GSIB**
 A non-secured email (SE) GSIB device.
-So every time user logs in to their device, they will be prompted to enter a BitLocker PIN.
+To log in to their device, users need to enter a BitLocker PIN.

 **System account**
 A system account allows agencies to centrally manage and view their SGTS product subscription plans, billing details and resource usage within a system.
 An agency can have multiple sub-systems.